Generic Name and Formulations:

 Cephalosporin + beta-lactamase inhibitor.

-Diarrhea, nausea, vomiting, constipation, anxiety; C.diff-associated diarrhea, hypersensitivity reactions, CNS reactions (eg, seizure, encephalopathy, coma).
+Diarrhea, nausea, vomiting; C.diff-associated diarrhea, hypersensitivity reactions, CNS reactions (eg, seizure, encephalopathy, coma).

 Single-use vial—1, 10